This document gives more detail about the integration step of installing the New Relic Python agent.

 For further information on these options to newrelic-admin and the different configuration options based on user environment variables see the more detailed documentation for the

-Manual integration with code
+Manual integration in app code

 import newrelic.agent newrelic.agent.initialize('/some/path/newrelic.ini')